wayneluke/vB5-Documentation/release_notes/vBulletin 5.6.5.md

 ## Deprecated

 ### ImageMagick
 Calling the ImageMagick executable directly has been deprecated in favor of using the imagick PECL library.
-We will remove direct support for ImageMagick in a future release.
+We will remove direct support for ImageMagick in the next release.
 The imagick library functionality was added in vBulletin 5.5.4.
 We suggest updating your PHP installation to support imagick.
 You can find instructions on doing this in the [PHP Documentation](https://www.php.net/manual/en/imagick.setup.php).
+If you do not switch to imagick, your image processing library will change to GD with the next release of vBulletin.

 ### PHP 7.2